The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Introduction

 Understanding the formation and evolution of galaxies in the early Universe is central to interpreting the underlying astrophysics and cosmology driving its evolution.
 The \emph{Hubble Space Telescope} consistently pushed the redshift frontier to earlier cosmic times \citep{Bunker_2003, Coe_2013, Oesch_2016}, and alongside Keck and \emph{Spitzer} identified unique systems where specific physics could be probed and used to inform theoretical models \citep{Treu_1998, Dunlop_2004, Makarov_2016}.
 One such sub population are `quiescent' or `passive' galaxies, which are characterised by low star formation rate (SFR) to stellar mass ratios, also referred to as the specific star formation rate (sSFR).
 These are known to be commonplace at low-redshift, as the gradual consumption of available cold gas leads to a decrease in the cosmic star formation rate density \citep[CSFRD;][]{Madau_2014}.
 Local examples have been studied extensively by ground-based programmes, which tie their evolution to the dense cluster environments \citep{Vulcani_2010, Darvish_2017, Hewitt_2025} that only begin forming at $z \lesssim 2$ \citep{White_1991, Overzier_2016, Bocquet_2024}.
 Objects at these redshifts can be well resolved and used to constrain quenching mechanisms such as ram pressure stripping \citep{Simpson_2018, Werle_2025}, virial shocks \citep{Dekel_2006, Gabor_2014b} and major mergers \citep{van-der-Wel_2009, Pawlik_2018, Wilkinson_2022} that are most prevalent in clusters.

-These dense clusters form gradually through the process of hierarchical assembly, so do not exist at early times.
-If environmental factors are the only driver of quiescence, we would not expect an abundance of these galaxies at $z > 2$.
+These dense clusters form gradually through the process of hierarchical assembly, so are considerably less numerous at early times.
+While early protoclusters do exist \citep{Jiang_2018, Hu_2021, Morishita_2023}, we would not expect an abundance of these galaxies at $z > 2$ if environment was the only driver of quiescence.
 However, large samples have already been identified, including long before the peak in CSFRD \citep{Dominguez_2011, Straatman_2014, Santini_2021}.
-The cessation of star formation in these systems must instead be dominated by internal mechanisms, such as stellar \citep{Larson_1974, Geha_2012, Hopkins_2014} and active galactic nuclei \citep[AGN;][]{Silk_1998, Fabian_2012, Piotrowska_2021} feedback and gas depletion \citep{Feldmann_2014, Peng_2015}.
+Internal mechanisms such as stellar \citep{Larson_1974, Geha_2012, Hopkins_2014} and active galactic nuclei \citep[AGN;][]{Silk_1998, Fabian_2012, Piotrowska_2021} feedback and gas depletion \citep{Feldmann_2014, Peng_2015}, must become increasingly important at this time.
 These processes are key to calibrating modern galaxy formation simulations to reproduce observed relations \citep{Choi_2018, Pandya_2020, Rosito_2021}.
 It is therefore essential to study these systems in detail wherever they might exist, but observatories responsible for the majority of quiescent galaxy detections only probe the rest-frame optical continuum and Balmer/4000\AA\ break at $z<4$.
 With the former probing recent star formation \citep{Conroy_2013, Iyer_2025} and the latter commonly used as an indicator of age \citep{Bruzual_1983, Poggianti_1997} and sensitive to the star formation history \citep[SFH;][]{Wilkins_2023b}, the discovery potential for quiescent galaxies at higher redshift is extremely limited.